sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 <p align="center"><img alt="HA control plane control channel data path" src="./images/ha-control-plane-control-channel-data-path.svg"></p>

-Since DPU events are still coming from the DPU side SAI/syncd, we will need to pass these events to the NPU side via ZMQ, which goes through the PCIe bus.
+Since DPU events are still coming from the DPU side SAI/syncd, we will need to pass these events to the NPU side via our internal service communication channel, which goes through the PCIe bus (see [HA control plane overview](#52-ha-control-plane-overview) for more details).

 ##### 5.2.2.2.
 HA control plane data channel